ArthurTRamos/Character-Optimization-with-Genetic-Algorithms/README.md

   - Special Defense (SpDef) - Decreases the special damage received by a character;

-  - Luck - Increases the chance of the character dealing a critical hit;
+  - Luck - Increases the chance of the character dealing a critical hit that increases the damage dealt by an attack;

-  - Agility (Agi) - Increases the chance of the character to dodge an attack.
+  - Agility (Agi) - Increases the chance of the character to dodge an attack, which nulifies the damage taken.

 ## Evaluation